Carlos Correa Player Props: Twins vs. Royals

 Royals Pitching Rankings (2022)

-- The Royals pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.
+- The Royals pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Royals' 4.72 team ERA ranked 27th among all MLB pitching staffs.
+- The Royals had the 27th-ranked team ERA across all MLB pitching staffs (4.72).

-- Lyles makes his first start of the season for the Royals.
+- Keller will start for the Royals, his first of the season.

-- In his last appearance on Friday, Sept.
-30, the 32-year-old righty, started and went seven innings against the New York Yankees.
+- The 27-year-old righty came out of the bullpen and threw one scoreless inning when he last appeared Friday, Sept.
+30 against the Cleveland Guardians.

 © 2023 Data Skrive.
 All rights reserved.